• Skip to main content

 It was built as a church by Justinian during the Byzantine Empire.
 Converted into a mosque in 1453, Hagia Sophia served as a church for 900 years and a mosque for 500 years.

-Hagia Sophia is definitely one of the best places to visit in Istanbul and it’s impossible to fit everything about it in one paragraph.
+Hagia Sophia is definitely one of the best places to visit in Istanbul for 2024 and it’s impossible to fit everything about it in one paragraph.
 However, you can find many detailed articles about Hagia Sophia on the site.

 2. Topkapi Palace